Updated: March 7, 2023

-This letter comes to you from across many years in the future; hoping that it reaches you at a week’s moment before you walk up that stage to accept your diploma.
+This letter comes to you from across many years in the future; hoping that it reaches you in a week’s moment before you walk up that stage to accept your diploma.

 If so, then I say congratulations!
 You’ve made it through university life.

 It was hard and challenging, but I know we had lots of fun.

 Don’t be sad that college is over, and you’re packing your stuff for the very last time to leave the dorm, where you’ve spent the past several years living in.
 Because now, better and greater things await you.

-You know those four friends whom you spent last weekend with drinking in Katipunan?
+Do you know those four friends whom you spent last weekend drinking in Katipunan?
 You’ll be best friends with them for many years.

 All of you will eventually find work in Metro Manila and you’ll spend a couple more years together – meeting after work and looking back at your college days with fond memories.

-Two of them will eventually leave the country, but it will not matter because by that time, a website named Friendster will be there; and a few more years, Facebook – two incredible social networking sites that will guarantee your friendships will survive the test of distance.
+Two of them will eventually leave the country, but it will not matter because by that time, a website named Friendster will be there; and in a few more years, Facebook – two incredible social networking sites that will guarantee your friendships will survive the test of distance.

 I know you’re anxious and fearful of what’s ahead.